an Aftermarket Oil Filter Relocator Kit

 I installed a Permacool oil filter relocator kit because I really don't

-enjoy changing my oil.
+enjoy changing my oil in its stock location.
 Also, I don't like the placement of the current

 oil filter.
 Usually, I reach in through the driver's side wheel well and